*Free Delivery on Garden - Limited Time Only

 Not every home is going to have that traditional dining space, especially smaller apartments or small modern homes.
 Just think about it, why not go for bar stools rather than traditional chairs?
 Bar stools offer a more stylistic approach to the nontraditional dining space.
 You’re able to make visual distinctions within the space such as adding more dimension, and it helps make the room look taller thanks to the long legs of the stool.

 A great example would be the Reclaimed Swivel Stool; this adds a touch of sophistication while keeping the space looking chic at the same time.
 Alternatively, you can have something with a bit of edge, such as a bar stool featuring steel footing and hardwood.
 This is ideal for any dining area where you’re looking to create some industrial flare.
-You could even go for the Pero dining chair, which would work beautifully as a dining table and as a regular chair for sitting in the living room.

 Why not opt for tall and narrow tables?
 Some homeowners will just utilise their kitchen counter or island and work this as their bar/ dining table.
 It’s all going to be about what you find to be the most comfortable and what looks best for your home.
 It’s all about working with the space that you have rather than going against it.
 Having too big furniture will make the space look cluttered and cramped, which is far from a good look.